Chickasaw: Tribal lands

-The Chickasaws are a nation of Indians who inhabit the country on the east side of the Mississippi, on the head branches of the Tombeckbe [sic], Mobille, and Yazoo rivers.
+The Chickasaws are a nation of Indians who inhabit the country on the east side of the Mississippi, on the head branches of the Tombeckbe [sic], Mobile [sic], and Yazoo rivers.
 Their country is an extensive plain, tolerably well watered from springs, and a pretty good soil.
 They have seven towns, and their number of fighting men is estimated at 575.